TSA-SAUSS/UninstallBloatware/README.md

 ## Usage - Sample

-To get started using this module, check out UninstallBloatwareSample.ps1 and custom it to meet your needs.
+To get started using this module, check out UninstallBloatwareSample.ps1 and customize it to meet your needs.

 ## Parameters